jaraco/jaraco.compat/README.rst

    :target: https://blog.jaraco.com/skeleton

-Forward compatibility for Python packages, allowing future constructs to be borrowed before they're available in the standard library.
+Forward compatibility for Python packages, allowing future constructs to be borrowed before they are available in the standard library.

-This package is generally deprecated in favor of more surgical backports in separate packages.
+`♫ It's going to be the future soon.
+It won't always be this way, where the things that make me weak and strange get engineered away. ♫ <https://www.youtube.com/watch?v=l5PEz3kGbp4>`_

 Usage
 =====

-Import functions from the appropriate pyXXcompat module in your python code.
-When you're eventually ready to upgrade beyond pyXX, you can easily locate (with a grep) and replace those functions with the canonical implementations.
+Import functions from the appropriate compat.pyXX module in your python code.
+When a package is eventually ready to upgrade beyond pyXX, easily locate (with a grep) and replace those functions with the canonical implementations.